 Read More About Morocco TravelBack to Destinations

 After nearly 11 months of travel, it finally happened – I finally reached the end of my rope.
-Thanks to Egypt Air and Royal Air Maroc Airlines – I nearly had a nervous breakdown that was colossal.
-I actually had visions of me ending up in a Moroccan jail, arrested by the airport police in […]
+Thanks to Egypt Air and Royal Air Maroc Airlines – I nearly had a colossal nervous breakdown.
+I actually had visions of me ending up in a Moroccan jail, arrested by the airport police in Casablanca.
+This […]

 View Morocco Photography I’m sure you might be surprised that I didn’t use the obvious title choice for this Moroccan send-off post – Rockin’ the Kasbah… I did actually think about it, but that’s not what I think of when I examine my parting thoughts about Morocco.
 From the moment I started journeying around Morocco […]

-View Morocco Photography View snapshots of Chbefchaouen and Tangier View Photos of Essaouria The last week of travel through Morocco was when I finally hit my groove…I had started to get really comfortable with ‘real’ travel again.
+View Morocco Photography The last week of travel through Morocco was when I finally hit my groove…I had started to get really comfortable with ‘real’ travel again.
 When I first arrived in Morocco – I was rather tense, on guard, and untrusting.
 Marrakech was a crazy place full of grime, strange people, strange culture and […]

-View Morocco Photography View snapshots of goats climbing in trees Since I really didn’t have a book about Morocco, I was learning things as I was experiencing them, as well as learning about things through my other travel partners that had ample books on Morocco.
+View Morocco Photography Since I really didn’t have a book about Morocco, I was learning things as I was experiencing them, as well as learning about things through my other travel partners that had ample books on Morocco.
 After the first week, someone in my group mentioned in passing something about the Moroccan goats that […]

-View Morocco Photography View snapshots of Fez Prior to 10 months ago, the only time I had anyone utter the word fez was on the TV show Happy Days.
-I’m sure that you all remember Mr. Cunningham and his Grand Puba group – as a member of the Grand Puba, he had to wear a […]
+View Morocco Photography Prior to 10 months ago, the only time I had anyone utter the word fez was on the TV show Happy Days.
+I’m sure that you all remember Mr. Cunningham – as Grand Poobah of his lodge he wore a fez hat which indicated his position.
+That image of the red hat […]

 I’m feeling a bit reflective.
-I haven’t felt that way for a while…or maybe it’s just been in my head and I haven’t let it out in a while.
-I’m on a bus in Morocco traveling between Cefchaouan and Tangier…a 4 hr bus ride from hell.
-It’s hot; extremely hot, the air conditioning isn’t […]
+I haven’t felt that way for a while…or maybe it’s just been in my head and I haven’t let it out lately.
+I’m on a bus in Morocco traveling between Chefchaouen and Tangier…a 4 hour bus ride from hell.
+It’s hot; extremely hot, the air conditioning isn’t working, we […]

-View Morocco Photography View snapshots of the Sarhara Desert We had been driving for about 4 hours when we turned off the bumpy road onto the flat expanse of desert.
+View Morocco Photography We had been driving for about 4 hours when we turned off the bumpy road onto the flat expanse of desert.
 You could see for miles.
 There were no roads, just a few tire tracks and a bunch of signs sticking in the sand advertising various hotels that were nowhere to be […]